VirulentArc/ScriptCards/Spell Book Manager/readme.md

 Make sure the game is using the normal/default Roll20 Mod sandbox.
 Spell Book Manager currently has a known compatibility issue with the Experimental sandbox where spell copying may fail or copy incomplete spell data.

 After switching back to the normal/default sandbox, restart the Mod sandbox and test spell copying again.

+### Copied spells do not appear on a newly created character

+If the character was just created and the copied spells do not appear on the sheet, close the character sheet and reopen it.
+Roll20 can fail to refresh newly added repeating spell rows while a freshly created character sheet is still open.

+For best results, after creating a character, close the sheet, reopen it, and then start copying or moving spells with Spell Book Manager.

 ### A spell mule does not appear in an available spell mule list